sonatype-nexus-community/nexus-repository-chef/docs/CHEF_USER_DOCUMENTATION.md

 ### Configuring Chef and Knife

-Configuring Chef to use Nexus Repository is fairly easy!
+There are relatively few steps for configuring Chef to use Nexus Repository:

 You'll need to have Chef installed, and as well install Knife, for interaction with the Supermarket.

+NOTE: These instructions are Linux/OS X specific.

 Once you have Chef up and running you'll want to run commands similar to the following: